datasciencewithconnie/datasciencewithconnie/README.md

 - 👋 Hi, I’m @datasciencewithconnie
-- 👀 I’m interested in Machine Learning, deep learning.
+- 👀 I’m interested in Machine Learning, deep learning and preparing for DS/ML interviews.
 - 📫 How to reach me datasciencewithconnie@gmail.com

 <!---